AlexanderPavlenko/buttplug-osc/README.md

 # buttplug-osc

-Thanks to [buttplug.io](https://buttplug.io/), this program would allow to control ~~numerous supported devices~~ at least one which I have via Ableton Live, TC-Data, etc.
+Thanks to [buttplug.io](https://buttplug.io/), this program would allow to control ~~numerous supported devices~~ at least ones which I have via Ableton Live, TC-Data, etc.

 ## TODO